The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Experiments

-Goodness-of-fit measures allow for a \emph{quantitative} evaluation of the recovered graphs, but they say little about the \emph{qualitative} information they encode in terms of \emph{independence statements}.
-We denote the graph recovered by Bootstrap SEM as $\mathcal{M}_{\textrm{MAR}}$; \Cref{fig:hc_missing_dag} shows that recovered by HC-aIPW, $\mathcal{M}_{\textrm{MNAR}}$.
-For readability, we colored the vertices depending on their \emph{semantic} interpretation: treatments (Radiotherapy and Chemotherapy) are colored in blue, outcomes (Survival1yr, etc.) in red, the event of interest (LNM) in orange, relevant biomarkers (ER, PR, CA125, etc.) in lightblue and the \emph{context} variable Hospital in gray.
+While goodness-of-fit measures are capable to provide a \emph{quantitative} evaluation of the recovered graphs, they say little about the \emph{qualitative} evaluation of the information encoded in such graphs. \Cref{fig:hc_bootstrap_dag} is a graphical representation of the graph recovered by Bootstrap SEM, $\mathcal{M}_{\textrm{MAR}}$, while \Cref{fig:hc_missing_dag} is shows that recovered by HC-aIPW, $\mathcal{M}_{\textrm{MNAR}}$.
+For readability, we colored the vertices depending on their \emph{semantic} interpretation.
+Therefore, the treatments (i.e. Radiotherapy and Chemotherapy) are colored in blue, the outcomes (i.e. Survival1yr, etc.) are red, the event of interest (i.e. LNM) is orange and the relevant biomarkers (i.e. ER, PR, CA125, etc.) are lightblue.
+Finally, the \emph{context} variable, or selection variable, Hospital is colored in gray.